openshift-labs/lab-building-images/workshop/content/setup-environ/07-profile-scripts.md

 cat Dockerfile
 ```

-A key change this time is the addition of the instructions:
+A key change this time is the addition of the `ENV` instruction:

 ```
 ENV BASH_ENV=/opt/app-root/etc/profile \